oiraqi/eas/P1-Big-Picture/README.md

 - Identify the actors (user roles) allowed to perform each process: The basis for specifying IAAA (Identification, Authentication, Authorization and Accounting) requirements
 - Identify motion paths, related risks and what it is required to mitigate those risks
 - Identify storage systems, entities and attributes, related risks and what it is required to mitigate those risks
+- Identify Single Points of Failure (SPoF) and corresponding resiliency requirements

 ### Performance
 Ensuring response time under a predefined limit.
 Response time includes: